fayizshaffaq/.git_dotfiles_dir/Documents/pensive/linux/Important Notes/More +/Fuzzy Search.md

 ## 4. Integrating `fzf` with NeoVim

-One of the most powerful use cases for `fzf` is quickly finding and opening files in a text editor like [[NeoVim]].
+One of the most powerful use cases for `fzf` is quickly finding and opening files in a text editor like [[NeoVim Commands]].
 Here are several methods, from simple to robust, each with its own trade-offs.

 ### ➤ Method 1: The Simple Approach